MDHSRobotics/WPILibJ-Integrated-Docs/README.md

 ## Limitations
 - This extension only provides hovers for Java right now.
 - Because this extension uses RegEx, it will match any word that contains a string found in the dictionary.
+- Not all WPILib types have hovers right now.
+If there is a type that you want added, feel free to create a GitHub issue or pull request.